h2oai/h2o4gpu/src/README.md

 Proximal Operator Library
 -------------------------
-The heart of the solver is the proximal operator library (`prox_lib.hpp`), which defines proximal operators for a variety of functions.
+The heart of the solver is the proximal operator library (`prox_lib.h`), which defines proximal operators for a variety of functions.
 Each function is described by a function object (`FunctionObj`) and a function object is in turn parameterized by five values: `h, a, b, c` and `d`.
 These correspond to the equation

 ```
 	c * h(a * x - b) + d * x + e * x ^ 2,